 However, it is not unlawful for the lessor, agent or provider to offer you a rent discount, for paying the rent on-time.
-The lessor or provider can also seek reasonable compensation costs from you if you break the agreement early.
+The lessor or provider can also seek reasonable compensation or re-letting costs from you if you break the agreement early.